DriveEV Rebate Program

 |Net purchase cost|

 Disclaimers: Federal tax credit amounts assume full eligibility by the purchaser and for the vehicle.
 PHEV tax credit is shown for demonstration purposes only.
 Actual PHEV tax credit amount is based on battery size, and ranges from $2,500 - $7,500.
 The CMLP rebates shown are available for households earning up to 80% of the Boston metro area median income.
 Rebates for households with higher incomes are lower.
-Consult with a Concord EV Specialist at email@example.com or 833-443-8363 for more information on purchaser and/or vehicle eligibility for each incentive.
+Request a consultation with a Concord EV Specialist here or call 833-443-8363 for more information on purchaser and/or vehicle eligibility for each incentive.
 EV Specialists can also tell you about available manufacturer and dealer discounts.

 Who can I contact if I have questions about buying, charging or driving an electric vehicle?